El Chavo Animado: Synopsis

 Based on the series El Chavo del Ocho, the cartoon is the adventures of El Chavo, a poor boy, and his gang, who live in a village in Mexico (the Brazilian dubbing, however, moved the village's location to Brazil and in Kabillion's dub, to New York City).
 In the first season, all episodes of the series are remakes of episodes from the original series.
 With the absence of La Chilindrina, Ñoño, Popis and Quico (in school episodes) replace her role in most episodes.
 From the second season, the cartoon began to have episodes with original stories.

 Characters

 El Chavo Animado features all the characters of the original series, with the exception of La Chilindrina due to ownership disputes.
-The series stars El Chavo, a poor boy, along with his gang, which consists of Quico, the exhibitionist and protected son of Doña Florinda, and Ñoño, a fat boy which is Mr. Barriga's son.
+The series stars El Chavo, a poor boy, along with his gang, which consists of Quico, the exhibitionist and protected son of Doña Florinda, and Ñoño, a fat boy which is Señor Barriga's son.